 - When Excel stops automatically and fails to run properly.

-- If users close Excel files without saving.
+- If users close Excel files without saving them.

 - Error in your PC.